How to use ChipTable

 Minimum raise

 A raise must be at least the size of the previous raise.
-If the bet went 10 → 30 (a raise of 20), the next raise must reach at least 50.
-The only exception is going all-in.
-ChipTable validates this automatically.
+If 10 becomes 30, the next raise must reach at least 50.
+A short all-in is the exception, and ChipTable validates the rule automatically.

 All-ins and side pots